 Our worship gatherings are the highlight of our week at Evangelical Community Church.
 Our international family of believers comes together to worship the Lord Jesus Christ through prayer, singing, and hearing the Word of God preached.
 Maybe you’re wondering about some of the more practical questions like what should I wear, what happens when I arrive, and what will the service be like?
 Answers to these questions and more are below.
 But the best way to know what we're like is to just come and join us!
-We look forward to having you!
+We look forward to having you! *Note: Due to the COVID-19 pandemic, our gatherings are currently “sub-normal” with certain requirements and limitations to abide by health and safety regulations.
+More information is below.

 Time and Location